vicgarcia/tapes/README.md

 docker build -t tapes-builder .
 ```

 Once the container is built, it can be run to build the `tapes` application.
 The binary executable will be available in the root of this repository once complete.
 Once built, the application can be installed.
+The container build takes a while to compile opencv.

 Install tapes
 ```